Password Master Help

 Register the file extension ".PWM" to system, so that the PWM databases can be opened directly in Windows Explorer by simple double-clicks.

-To register file extension, click the down arrow on top panel, then choose Register File Type, click Register in the popup window.
+To register the file extension, click the down arrow on top panel, then choose Register File Type, click Register in the popup window.

-You also can click Deregister to remove the file extension from system.
+You can also click Deregister to remove the file extension from system.

 Purchase & Register

-Password Master is not a freeware.
+Password Master is not freeware.
 Please purchase a license to support us if it is useful to you.

 You do not need to download any additional file after purchased the software.
 We will send you the registration information after you placed an order.
-You then can use the registration to register the installed trial version, convert it to paid version.
+You can then use the registration to register the installed trial version, convert it to paid version.

 Click Here to Purchase Password Master